throneless-tech/bitpart-dashboard/README.md

 Add the url to the database as your `DATABASE_URL` in your `.env` file.

-Run `prisma migrate dev` in development or `prisma migrate deploy` in production to apply the migrations.
+Run `npx prisma migrate dev` in development or `npx prisma migrate deploy` in production to apply the migrations.

 ### Seed the database with invite codes

 Users may only sign up for a Bitpart dashboard account with an invite code. **An invite code may only be used once per user, so do not plan to use the same invite codes for multiple users.** To create 100 random invite codes, run `node create-codes.mjs` from the root directory.
 This will create a file called `codes.json` that will contain your randomized invite codes to add to the database.

-Navigate to the `prisma/seed.ts` file.
+Navigate to the `prisma/seed.ts.example` file.
+Duplicate this file within the prisma directory and name it `seed.ts`.
 Here, you will see where you can enter the invite codes you've created.
 Replace the example codes with your unique invite codes.
+Note that that `seed.ts` file will NOT be committed to your version history to keep your codes safe.

 Finally, to seed the database, run `npx prisma db seed` in your terminal.